input-output-hk/shelley-testnet/docs/stake_pool_operator_how_to.md

 echo $PRIVATE_KEY_SK > owner.prv
 ```

-Now to sign the .json file we would use
+To sign the .json file we use:

 ```sh
 ./jcli key sign --secret-key owner.prv --output ./incentivized-testnet-stakepool-registry/registry/$PUBLIC_KEY_PK.sig ./incentivized-testnet-stakepool-registry/registry/$PUBLIC_KEY_PK.json
 ```

-<a id="orgcddb4e2"></a>
+<a id="org7227847"></a>

 ## 5.4 Verify that we have the correct files.

-Now just let's do a sanity check and make sure we have both files that will be required:
+Let's do a sanity check and make sure we have both files that will be required:

 ```sh
 ls  ./incentivized-testnet-stakepool-registry/registry/* | sort
 ```

-You should see two files one with .json and one with .sig extension.
+You should see two files, one with .json and one with .sig extension.

 ```sh
 ./incentivized-testnet-stakepool-registry/registry/ed25519_pk1nm8frtnm8r8yf7tn920akuhtw5s2xaug4mepk84kn3l9znansh0qn206ej.json